godfreyzubiaga/100-days-of-code/log.md

 **Today's Progress**: Input Field Error handling, Server Refactor, fix API endpoints

 **Details**: Added an input error handler.
 Changes color and styles if there's something wrong with the inputs.
 Refactor server side codes.
 Changes how I check authenticated user with their token.
 Change some api endpoints.
-I used request.params.** instead of request.query.**.
+I used request.params.** instead of request.query.

+---

+### Day 23: January 27, 2019

+**Today's Progress**: Client and Server side validations.
+Loading Overlay while fetching or loading stuff.

+**Details**: Added a simple validations in both client and server side.
+Checks if all inputs are valid in the client side before sending the data to the server.
+Server will check this too to confirm.
+I also added a Loading Overlay COmponent for better UX.
+Looking at the same thing after you did something is boring and it makes a user be think whether they did something or not.

 ---